RafaSonofEl/ai-case-study/README.md

 ## Overview and Origin

-* Name of company
---- Anduril

 | Name of company | Anduril |

-* When was the company incorporated?
+| When was the company incorporated? | 2017
 --- 2017

 * Who are the founders of the company?